 Prepare to meet the educational needs of all culturally and linguistically diverse students, in one of the top teacher education programs in the nation.
 The Culturally and Linguistically Diverse Education (CLD) program prepares general education teachers as well as CLD specialists to serve emergent bilingual learners throughout Colorado, the United States and around the world:

 - Earn your Master of Arts in Teaching (M.A.T.) at Colorado’s primary institution for teacher education.
 We prepare the largest number of teachers in Colorado and rank fifth in teacher candidate graduates in the nation.

-- Complete your master’s degree in two years or your CLD endorsement in 16 months in a flexible, NCATE-accredited program designed for working teachers.
+- Complete your master’s degree in two years or your CLD endorsement in 16 months in a flexible program designed for working teachers.

 - Apply your learning via extensive field experience and research opportunities, including in-school practice and observation with CLD-certified teachers.
 You can also customize learning experiences to meet your needs and interests.